 Counselling Skills : 2 day Course 12 hours CPD

 You will be introduced to using counselling skills in a helping relationship whether that be in a school, workplace or counselling room.
-Help-seekers are therefore enabled to become less distressed and to lead more satisfying lives.
+You will be able to facilitate help-seekers becoming less distressed and therefore lead more satisfying lives.

-While on the course, you will also look at knowing what your role is, and, as a result develop good and safe boundaries and your counselling skills within the work context.
+While on the course, you will also look at knowing what your role as a helper is, and, as a result develop good and safe boundaries and your counselling skills within the work context.

 Who is the course for?

 If you are considering a career in counselling, this course is an ideal starting point.
-If you work in health care, mental health, social services, prisons, education, human resources or have line management responsibilities, this course is ideal for you.
+Similarly, if you work in health care, mental health, social services, prisons, education, human resources or have line management responsibilities, this course is ideal for you.

 The course is ideal for those wanting the introductory level certificate as a pre-requisite to longer term counselling studies at other institutions.